-3.1.1 calcined coke-green petroleum coke that has been thermally treated to drive off the volatile matter and to develop crystalline structure.
+3.1.1 calcined petroleum coke, n-petroleum coke that has been thermally treated to drive off the volatile matter and to develop crystalline structure.

-3.1.2 petroleum coke-a solid, carbonaceous residue produced by thermal decomposition of heavy petroleum fractions or cracked stocks, or both.
+3.1.2 petroleum coke, n-solid, carbonaceous residue produced by thermal decomposition of heavy petroleum fractions or cracked stocks, or both.